 Nokia Lumia 920, starting at $49 with a contract

-Whatever gadget your student sports — Android tablet, iPad, Windows PC, Mac, smartphone — she needs Evernote.
-This free software, app, and website will solve the “I forgot my homework” problem once and for all.
+Whatever gadget your student sports — Android tablet, iPad, Windows PC, Mac, smart phone — she needs Evernote.
+This free software, app, and Website will solve the “I forgot my homework” problem once and for all.
 Left her math assignment under the couch?
-Snap a picture of it on your smartphone or run it through a scanner, upload it to Evernote, and share it instantly with your disorganized math whiz.
-She’ll receive a notification at school and can send it to the school printer or right to the teacher’s in-box.
-You can do the same with permission slips, tests, handwritten notes, forms, and all the other paperwork that so often goes missing.
+Snap a picture of it on your smart phone or run it through a scanner, upload it to Evernote, and share it instantly with your disorganized math wiz.
+She’ll receive a notification at school, and can then send it to the school printer or right to the teacher’s laptop.
+You can do the same with permission slips, tests, handwritten notes, forms, and all that other paperwork that so often goes missing.
 Evernote will also help you keep track of ideas, restaurants, vacations, to-do lists, recipes, and everything else you want to remember.

 Evernote, freemium (Free to start, premium service available)

 Lugging a laptop — however light, speedy, and awesome — to school only to have its battery die by fourth period is a total fail.
 Well, that’s not going to happen here.
 The MacBook Air is light (less than three pounds), superfast (sporting the very latest Intel core processor), and gets hours of battery life — all on a unit that will do everything a student needs.
 It will still be going strong when your student has fallen asleep at the homework table.
 Worried it won’t survive the backpack?
 Don’t be.
 Older computers had to be babied because the hard drive was delicate.
 The Air uses flash memory, which is durable because it has no moving parts.
 If the price doesn't fit your budget, don’t forget that education discounts are available for students and educators.
-Students heading to college also qualify for a $100 gift card to the APP Store.
-You'll be adored by the lucky teen who gets this bit of awesomeness — and maybe it'll translate directly to sweetness, dedication to studies, and extra chores accomplished.
-It might.
-I’d do more chores if you got me one!
+College students also qualify for a $100 gift card to the APP Store.
+You'll be adored by the lucky teen that gets this bit of awesomeness — and maybe it'll translate directly to sweetness, dedication to studies, and extra chores accomplished.

 MacBook Air, starting at $999